Skip to main content

 If you don’t fancy clearing the snow off your car every morning in winter, there are three covered parking spots.

-Ideal for the sports centre, ice rink, town centre and the Saturday market
+Ideal for the sports centre, ice rink, town centre and the Saturday market, two electric car spots

 These are paid parking, but the first hour is free.